-The modelled depletion effects of estimated abstraction on the surface water environment are shown in Figure C4 (see Gyopari et al, 2014 for a description of the methodology used is estimate historical groundwater abstraction).
+The modelled depletion effects of estimated abstraction on the surface water environment are shown in Figure C4.
 This plot shows simulated depletion of the Waikanae River and total depletion including other streams and the Mazengarb drain resulting from historical abstraction from all consented bores in the Waikanae zone.
-The simulated maximum surface water depletion is $7,180 \text{ m}^3/\text{day}$ .
+The simulated maximum surface water depletion is 7,180 m3/day.